 We have to stop here and ponder on what we are doing wrong and how it could be corrected.
 One reason why cold calls have become a drag is the inability to gauge what the customer wants.
 Your prospects are busy and they don’t have time for you.
 Hence rather than following the norm and pitching about your product or service, customize the calls and try to make it about the prospects.
 Have something prepared in advance to offer them, something that is directly related to their business interests or needs.

 In this article, we shall be giving away some of the best cold calling tips you could utilize for a business of any scale.
 Here they are:

 1. Create a Positive First Impression

-When it comes to cold calling, you only get one chance to get it right.
+When it comes to b2b cold calling tips, this has to be where it begins.
 Don’t spoil this chance with the usage of usual opening statements, such as:

 “How are you today?” or

 “Is this the right time to talk?”